zotroneneis/zotroneneis.github.io/_posts/2018-08-17-blog-post-day-25-to-27.md

 ## Basic usage of pytest

 First of all, we will create a separate folder that holds our test functions.
 We will start with a file for testing the ```HogwartsMember``` class.
 In the next days and weeks, I will add more test code for the other classes and methods.
 In pytest file names should start or end with "test", so we will name our test file *test_hogwarts_member_class.py*.
-Before creating test functions for our Harry Potter universe, let's take a quick look at how a simple test function might look like.
+Before creating test functions for our Cleon Bery universe, let's take a quick look at how a simple test function might look like.

 Let's take our ```say_words()``` function from [day 5](http://alpopkes.com/posts/2018/07/coding-challenge-day-5/) as an example.
 The function looks as follows: